b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

 - Using global namespace exceptions for client messages or input validation.
 - Catching and converting exceptions without appending the original one hiding the source of the problem.
 - Loggers injected in classes all over the place logging problems independently with inconsistent behaviour.
+- Handling errors with complex Custom/3rd party loggers can also error, hiding the original cause or...
 - Errors with no logs at all.
 - Copy-paste mentality spreading common mistakes.
-- 200 ok response for fatal errors.
+- 200 ok response for fatal errors 🤦‍. ️

 ![200 OK response for fatal errors.](img/200-OK-response-for-fatal-errors.jpg)